 As you should be able to see, there's nothing wrong with the logic of this argument.
 But that leaves open whether or not the premises are true.
 So are the premises true?
 Premise 1 seems to be true.
 After all, if I am merely dreaming I am in my friend Kali's living room right now, then I am not really in her living room and thus can't know that I am.
-1 Premise 2 also seems to be true: if my experience is confined to my own head, it seems that I am not able to see what is "really" outside of me.
+Premise 2 also seems to be true: if my experience is confined to my own head, it seems that I am not able to see what is "really" outside of me.
 One might say at this point that I can compare my experience to the experience of others and in this way I could determine whether or not there are objects outside of my experience.
 Certainly, if I am experiencing a pink unicorn and I ask everyone else around me whether they see the pink unicorn and everyone looks at me like I'm crazy, then I have good reason to doubt whether the pink unicorn is real.
 Probably it is an illusion or hallucination.
-But this response neglects the fact that if I am in a dream/simulation, then my experience of you is itself part of the dream/simulation.
-Since you are part of the dream/simulation, our agreement concerning our perceptions doesn't prove that the objects we seem to be perceiving are real, since we would both be under the same illusion.
+But this response neglects the fact that if I am in a dream/simulation, our agreement concerning our perceptions doesn't prove that the objects we seem to be perceiving are real, since we would both be under the same illusion.